 TDD beam measurement is started upon receiving an MLME-TDD-BEAM-MEASUREMENT.request primitive with BFRole parameter set to Responder, or by receiving a TDD SSW frame with the RA field equal to STA’s MAC address or the broadcast address, and with the TDD Beam Measurement field set to 1.

+If a TDD Sector Config subelement was received for this TDD beam measurement, the responder shall utilize the RX Sector ID and RX Antenna ID configurations as indicated in the TDD Sector Config subelement.

 If the Feedback Requested subfield in a TDD SSW frame received by the responder is 0, the responder shall not transmit any frames to the initiator and shall report the measurement results to the SME instead.

 If the Feedback Requested subfield in a TDD SSW frame received by the responder is 1, the responder shall send an Announce frame with a TDD Route element containing the results of the TDD beam measurement on all received sectors.
 The Announce frame shall be sent in the first TDD slot allocated for transmission from the responder to the initiator.